 How to apply

-Applications are made online at www.gov.uk/apply-for-teacher-training where you can apply for up to three programmes.
+Applications are made online at www.gov.uk/apply-for-teacher-training where you can apply for up to four programmes.

 Courses will usually open for applications in October for entry the following September.